Tracking X-ray Outflows with Optical/IR Footprint Lines: Conclusions

 5. We confirm our methodology by determining the mass of X-ray gas using our models predictions and the observed flux profile for the [Fe~X].
 As shown in Figure \ref{fig:comparison_masses}, our values are in very good agreement with the values found by \citet{kraemer2020a}, which confirms that our method can accurately produce mass profiles for the X-ray gas.

 Even though we are able to produce accurate mass profiles for the X-ray gas using our method of "footprint lines", we are not able to get accurate kinematic information for these lines from the STIS data.
 The poor resolution of the STIS G750L grating, combined with low S/N, does not allow us to obtain the necessary kinematic information to compute the values for outflow rates of this target.
 It would be interesting to obtain observations with higher spectral resolution for NGC 4151, which would allow us to compute the predicted mass outflow rates and again test our proposed methodology.
 Another possibility is to apply this method on other AGN, such as NGC 1068, for which the combination of X-ray spectra and medium resolution STIS long-slit spectra exist.
-In addition, it is important to note that, even though we do not need the kinematic profiles derived from X-ray observations to apply our method, we still need X-ray spectra in order to be able to fully characterise these outflows, since we need to be able to constrain the physical characteristics of the gas for our photoionisation modeling analysis.
+In addition, it is important to note that, even though we do not need the kinematic profiles derived from X-ray observations to apply our method, we would still need X-ray spectra to compare with photoionisation models in order to fully characterise the ionisation structure of these outflows.